Self-interacting mass-dimension one fields for any spin: Mass-dimension one fields

 \section{Mass-dimension one fields}

-In this section, we explicitly construct quantum fields using Elko in the helicity basis as expansion coefficients.
-The unusual properties of Elko that we have encountered are naturally inherited by the field operators and will be revealed once we derive the free propagator and Lagrangian density.
-During the process, without losing generality, we will also determine the remaining proportionality constants of Elko.
+In this section, we construct quantum fields using Elko in the helicity basis as expansion coefficients.
+The unusual properties of Elko that we have encountered are naturally inherited by the field operators and will be revealed once we derive the propagators.
+On the other hand, deriving the Lagrangian density is highly non-trivial and is consequently beyond the scope of this paper.
+In secs.~\ref{kinematics} and~\ref{spin_statistics}, it is shown that the naive Klein-Gordon Lagrangian density deduced from eq.~(\ref{eq:Elko_KG}) does not provide an adequate description of the mass dimension one fields.